ErrantSpore/x750/README.md

 # x750
-This is the safe shutdonw & reading Battery voltage and capacity script for x750
+This is the safe shutdown & reading battery voltage and capacity script for x750

 * https://geekworm.com